 The MPH program is asynchronous, designed for working students in mind.

 Students can expect to spend an average of 12 hours per course per week on coursework, studying, and completing assignments, quizzes, and exams.
-However, they are expected to participate in courses on a regular basis throughout each week of the semester.
-Please visit our Program Information page for more information on time-commitment expectations.
+Students are expected to log in to their courses on a regular basis throughout each week of the semester.
+Not every student is able to log in to their courses every day, but students are expected to log in multiple times a week.
+Students may access their coursework at any time of the day that best suits their individual schedules.

 Students are expected to log in to their courses on a regular basis throughout each week of the semester.
 Not every student is able to log in to their courses every day, but students are expected to log in multiple times a week.
 Students may access their coursework at any time of the day that best suits their individual schedules.

 If a student has a situation preventing them from logging in to their courses for multiple days in a row, the student is expected to contact the instructor(s) as soon as possible (preferably prior to missing course time) to discuss their situation and the possibility of making up coursework.
-Instructors are not required to allow a student to make up missed coursework.
+Instructors are not required to allow a student to make up missed coursework, but they do their best to work with students' individual situations.

 A graduate certificate is a post-bachelor's academic credential that provides focused knowledge and skills in a specific area of study.
 It's a shorter, more targeted program than a master's degree, typically requiring fewer courses and taking less time to complete.
 Graduate certificates are ideal for professionals who want to enhance their expertise, advance their careers, or explore a new field without the time or financial commitment of a full graduate program.